 The Transformative Learning concentration emphasizes coursework aligned with professional practice in contexts such as education, organizational leadership, and adult education.

-Practices, methods, ideas, and topics engaged within this concentration’s courses, by way of example, include: Disorienting dilemma, liminal capability, rites of passage, meaning making, critical reflection, reflexive awareness, and meaning making.
+Practices, methods, ideas, and topics engaged within this concentration’s courses, by way of example, include: Disorienting dilemma, liminal capability, rites of passage, critical reflection, reflexive awareness, and meaning making.